 (4) Reimbursement for NF bed-hold days shall be made for the following reasons:

-NF bed-hold days used for hospitalization shall be authorized only until:
+NF bed-hold days used for hospitalization of NF residents, including NF residents on HCBS waivers, shall be authorized only until:

 (i) The day the resident's anticipated level of care (LOC) at the time of NF discharge from the hospital changes to a LOC that the NF provider is not certified to provide; or

 (ii) The day the resident is discharged from the hospital, including discharge resulting in transfer to another hospital-based or free-standing NF or SNF; or

 (iii) The day the resident decides to go to another NF upon discharge from the hospital and notifies the first NF provider; or

 (i) Any plan to use therapeutic leave days must be approved in advance by the resident's primary physician and documented in the resident's medical record.
 The documentation shall be available for viewing by the county department of job and family services (CDJFS) and OMA staff .

 (ii) A NF provider shall make arrangements for the resident to receive required care and services while on approved therapeutic leave, but medicaid shall not pay for care and services that are included in medicaid's continued payments, including but not limited to home health care, personal care services, durable medical equipment (DME), and private duty nursing.

 (iii) NF therapeutic leave days are not reimbursable for NF residents who are on an HCBS waiver and do not count towards the annual leave day limit specified in this rule.

 (i) Any plan for a limited absence to visit with friends or relatives must be approved in advance by the resident's primary physician and documented in the resident's medical record.
 The documentation shall be available for viewing by the CDJFS and OMA staff.